adorad/adorad/docs/docs.md

 }
 ```

-You can mark a struct field with the `[required]` attribute, to tell V that
+You can mark a struct field with the `[required]` attribute, to tell Adorad that
 that field must be initialized when creating an instance of that struct.

 This example will not compile, since the field `n` isn't explicitly initialized: